qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - support of dark theme needed
 - you need a dark theme that would be perfect
 - if you add a dark theme this will be my new email app
-- would please add a dark theme and a night theme worth paying for your app as it is and more so if the dark and night themes were to be tbsp
 - still waiting for dark theme
 - add dark theme support
 - dark theme plus